Ultimate Garlic Burger Recipe – Double Cheeseburger with Garlic Butter

 Favorite Ground Beef Recipes

-Check out more of my tasty burger recipes and the best ground beef recipes here on CopyKat!
+Check out my tasty burger recipes and the best ground beef recipes here on CopyKat!

 homemade double garlic burger with cheese, lettuce, tomato, and onion.

-Make a tasty double cheeseburger flavored with garlic seasoning and garlic butter sauce.
+Juicy double cheeseburger with garlic seasoning and garlic butter sauce.
+Perfect for garlic lovers who want the ultimate burger experience.

 5 from 5 votes